-This miniature inkstand was made in Amsterdam in 1736 by the renowned miniature maker Arnoldus van Geffen.
+This miniature inkstand was made in Amsterdam, c.
+1730 by the renowned miniature maker Arnoldus van Geffen.
 It has a rectangular tray with an ink pot and a sander standing on it.
 Sand was sprinkled on the paper after writing in order to dry the ink more quickly and prevent it from smudging when the letter was folded.

 Various types of ink were developed in the eighteenth century; there was ink for printing and for writing.
 The first inks were used by the Chinese and the Egyptians and later by the Arabs.
 They date from 2500 BC or earlier and were made from particles of soot held in suspension by gum or resin.

 One of the earliest known types of ink is Indian ink, a light-fast, deep black ink.
 This ink consists of molecules of pure carbon (a fine soot known as lampblack) combined with water in a colloidal suspension.
 There is no pigment, and no binder material, gum Arabic or similar substance is needed to bind the particles to one another or to the paper when the ink dries.
 After the water on the support dries, the molecules form a brittle film of carbon (note 15).
 The ink does not fade even centuries later—pure carbon is unaffected by light—and it is still possible to read the lettering even on seriously abraded papyrus, vellum and parchment.

 More and more people learned to read and write during the seventeenth and eighteenth centuries.
 The level of literacy was strikingly high in the Dutch Golden Age because of the emphasis placed on education.
 If one was to be part of the growing economy, it was essential to be able to read.
 It was even a precondition for becoming an apprentice in a guild.
 It was believed to be so important that even foundling children were given an education and taught to read.
 The economic downturn in the eighteenth century was reflected in a deterioration in education and a decline in literacy.